03LiRiKa03/Analysis-books-sales/README.md

  ## 9. How is the book rating correlated with its sales position?
 * Correlation between book ratings and sales rank: -0.02021720566106124
 ### Description
-The `corr.py` file imports the necessary libraries for analysis and establishes a connection to the database via db_connection.
+The `corr.py` file imports the necessary libraries for analysis and establishes a connection to the database via `db_connection`.
 It includes a condition to check whether the data retrieval was successful.
 The script then calculates the correlation and visualizes the results.